History of rail transport in Mauritius: Closure

-Reopening
+Reintroduction

 In 2017, construction of a 26 km light rail line between Port Louis and Curepipe commenced.
 The newly constructed line partly follows the route of the former Midlands line (between Port Louis and Quatre Bornes).
-Operations on the northern section started in December 2019, the full line originally was scheduled to open in 2021, later the opening date was pushed back to December 2022.
+Operations on the northern section started in December 2019, the full line originally was scheduled to open in 2021; later, the opening date was pushed back to December 2022.
 A connection between Rose Hill and Réduit, following the route of the old Moka-Flacq line, is under construction as well.